yingljin/SPT/MeetingNotes.md

 1. Figure out the incomplete scan and different dimension problems at Hopkins
 2. Use the lesion area in visit 1 as the "true" lesion, and only study the change across visits within this area

+# 24/7/23
+1. Regression on the same visit across (pairwise) sites.